KsWare/KsWare.Presentation.Converters/README.md

 ## SingleValueThicknessConverter

-Cnverter a single numeric value to a thickness.
+Converts a single numeric value to a thickness.

 - ```Left```: new Thickness(value, 0, 0, 0)
 - ```Top```: new Thickness(0, value, 0, 0)
 - ```Right```: new Thickness(0, 0, value, 0)
 - ```Bottom```: new Thickness(0, 0, 0, value)

 Negative values
 - ```-Left```: new Thickness(-value, 0, 0, 0)
 - ```-Top```: new Thickness(0, -value, 0, 0)
 - ```-Right```: new Thickness(0, 0, -value, 0)
 - ```-Bottom```: new Thickness(0, 0, 0, -value)

 Combined values
 - ```* -* 80 20```: new Thickness(value, -value, 80, 20)
 ```xml